RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

   - Use cases for creating, reading, updating, and closing positions
   - Service layer for business logic including position performance tracking
   - HTTP handlers implementing RESTful API endpoints for all position operations

+- The Trade Execution System includes:
+  - Order domain model with OrderSide, OrderType, OrderStatus, and TimeInForce enums
+  - GORM-based OrderRepository for persistence with full CRUD operations
+  - TradeUseCase implementation for business logic
+  - TradeService for integration with MEXC exchange API
+  - HTTP handlers for RESTful API endpoints supporting order operations
+  - TradeFactory for properly managing dependencies and component creation

 - The HTTP API endpoints for positions follow RESTful principles with these key routes:
   - POST /positions: Create a new position
   - GET /positions: List positions with filtering options